ldynia/learning-api-styles/src/network/README.md

 CA then uses its private key to sign the hashed content of the certificate.
 By definition, the top-level (root) CA certificate is self-signed, meaning the `Subject` and `Issuer` fields of the certificate are the same.

-The following code shows the creation of a self-signed root CA certificate for a fictitious `example.com` root CA uses [openssl](https://www.openssl.org) command line tool to create the private key (`ca.key`) and self-signed certificate (`ca.crt`), and sets `example.com Root CA` as the `Subject` name of the certificate.
+The following block shows the creation of a self-signed root CA certificate for a fictitious `example.com` root CA uses [openssl](https://www.openssl.org) command line tool to create the private key (`ca.key`) and self-signed certificate (`ca.crt`), and sets `example.com Root CA` as the `Subject` name of the certificate.

 The CA also selects a public-key cryptography algorithm and the key length, in this example `rsa:3072`, and issues the certificate to be valid for `3650` days.[^16]
 The certificate extensions must be chosen to represent the role of this certificate.